chriscauley/org/book/5-SeriesFinale/ava.md

 Pre-games
 ========
   Ava hardly noticed Malcolm as he entered the room, but he could not help but notice her.
-She gym shorts and a tanktop and a tanktop which both pinched and hung loosely over her breasts an belly which screamed come and get me, but her far aray stare and paint brush inquisitivly poised in her houth and hand said leave me alone.
+She gym shorts and a tanktop which both pinched and hung loosely over her breasts an belly which screamed come and get me, but her far aray stare and paint brush inquisitivly poised in her houth and hand said leave me alone.
 He walked up and tried to kiss her neck, but she wanted no part of him.

   "Come on" he said needingly, trying to put his arms around her waist.